precision medicine genetic testing

 Machine learning for personalized medicine

 Machine learning (ML), a branch of AI focused on creating algorithms that learn from data, is particularly well-suited for precision medicine applications.
+In practice, the terms precision medicine and personalized medicine are often used interchangeably, both referring to approaches that account for individual differences in genes, environment, and lifestyle.
 ML models can integrate genomic, clinical, and demographic information to tailor treatments to individual patients, improving outcomes while reducing avoidable costs.

 In a personalized medicine framework, ML algorithms parse patient data—including genetic profiles, biomarkers, and medical histories—to recommend the most effective therapies.
-These insights inform decisions about drug selection, dosage, and treatment duration, substantially enhancing patient outcomes.
+These insights inform decisions about drug selection, dosage, and treatment duration, aligning treatment strategies more closely with individual patient characteristics rather than population-level averages.
 Other key advantages here include:

 • Resource optimization: Match the right drug to the right patient from the outset.